Frequently asked questions

 Contraindications

-Patients who have had an anaphylactic or severe systemic reaction to the administration of human immune globulin.
+XEMBIFY is contraindicated in patients who have had an anaphylactic or severe systemic reaction to the administration of human immune globulin.
+It is contraindicated in IgA-deficient patients with antibodies against IgA and a history of hypersensitivity.

 Warnings and Precautions

 Hemolysis.
-XEMBIFY and GAMUNEX-C may contain blood group antibodies that may cause a positive direct antiglobulin reaction and hemolysis.
+XEMBIFY may contain blood group antibodies that may cause a positive direct antiglobulin reaction and hemolysis.
 Monitor patients for clinical signs and symptoms of hemolysis.
 If signs and symptoms are present after infusion, perform confirmatory lab testing.

 Adverse Reactions

-local adverse reactions, including infusion-site erythema (redness), infusion-site pain, infusion-site swelling (puffiness), infusion-site bruising, infusion-site nodule, infusion-site pruritus (itching), infusion-site induration (firmness), infusion-site scab, infusion-site edema, and systemic reactions including cough and diarrhea.
+The most common adverse reactions in ≥ 5% of subjects in the clinical trial were local adverse reactions, including infusion-site erythema (redness), infusion-site pain, infusion-site swelling (puffiness), infusion-site bruising, infusion-site nodule, infusion-site pruritus (itching), infusion-site induration (firmness), infusion-site scab, infusion-site edema, and systemic reactions including cough and diarrhea.

 Drug Interactions